Carolyn Moore Layton: Davis

 As a student at UC Davis, Carolyn majored in international relations and was on the college honor roll.
-She spent her junior year of college in Bordeaux as an exchange student and became engaged to a Frenchman, Alexandre.
+She spent her junior year of college in Bordeaux, France, as an exchange student and became engaged to a Frenchman, Alexandre.
 Carolyn informed her friends and family of her plans to marry Alexandre and remain in France, studying philosophy.
-The engagement was dissolved, however, and Carolyn returned to Davis, sharing a house with seven girlfriends.
+The engagement was dissolved, however.

-It was one of these girlfriends who introduced Carolyn to Larry Layton, a fellow student and conscientious objector to the Vietnam War.
+Carolyn returned to Davis, where she shared a house with seven girlfriends.
+One of these friends introduced Carolyn to Larry Layton, a fellow student and conscientious objector to the Vietnam War.
 The Moores were surprised by Carolyn's relationship with Larry, who seemed comparatively quiet and passive.
-The couple married in the summer of 1967.
+The couple married in the summer of 1967 and Carolyn adopted Layton as her surname.

 While Larry completed his studies, Carolyn started a teaching credential.
-She was working as a student teacher at Vacaville High School during the assassination of Dr. Martin Luther King, Jr. Carolyn was shocked when her students started cheering at the news.
+She was working as a student teacher at Vacaville High School when Dr. Martin Luther King, Jr was assassinated.
+Layton was shocked when her students started cheering at the news.

 The following summer, Larry began alternate civilian service at the state mental hospital in Talmage, Mendocino County.
 Carolyn found a job as a physical education and social studies teacher at Potter Valley High School.
-Larry was also a substitute teacher in Ukiah Unified School District which included Potter Valley High.When Potter Valley High was closed she taught French at Ukiah High School in nearby Ukiah.
+Larry also worked as a substitute teacher in Ukiah Unified School District, which included Potter Valley High.When Potter Valley High was closed, she taught French at Ukiah High School in nearby Ukiah.
 (Student of hers at PVHS 1968–1970).The couple left Davis and moved to Potter Valley, not far from Ukiah.